 There’s a BIG MISMATCH between how you think people see you and how they actually see you.

 In fact, you really have no idea how you come across.
-“What matters about you, to someone else, is whatever has the most meaning for them – not for you,” according to The Oliver Burkeman.
+“What matters about you, to someone else, is whatever has the most meaning for them – not for you,” according to Oliver Burkeman of The Guardian.

 First and foremost, it’s crucial that the feedback you get is valuable – especially feedback about your blind spots (known to others, but not to you).